Strategic alliance to offer new options for people with a disability

 AUTISM SPECTRUM AUSTRALIA (ASPECT)

 Autism Spectrum Australia (Aspect) is Australia’s largest not-for-profit provider of services and supports working with people on the autism spectrum and their families.
 Knowledge about autism has come a long way since 1966 when six families founded Aspect as the Autistic Children’s Association of NSW to provide schooling and support.
-Now, 50 years on, Aspect operates one of the world’s largest network of schools and satellite classes for students on the spectrum and is approved to provide a range of therapy, intervention and lifestyle options under the National Disability Insurance Scheme.
+Now, 50 years on, Aspect operates one of the world’s largest networks of schools and satellite classes for students on the spectrum and is approved to provide a range of therapy, intervention and lifestyle options under the National Disability Insurance Scheme.
 We offer evidence-informed services and supports across all life stages and share this evidence-informed Aspect practice and applied research internationally.
 At Aspect, we believe that people on the autism spectrum are a different brilliant and this shines through in our work with more than 14,000 Australians on the spectrum and their families each year.
 Call 1800 277 328 for more information.

 Since 1924, Sunshine has been supporting people with disability to live their own best life.
 We are proud to say we are one of NSW’s leading service providers in the disability sector, providing services to people across Sydney, Central Coast and Hunter regions.
 We are passionate about making a positive difference to the lives of those we support and believe in realising our vision of a world where every person is welcomed, valued and able to seek their own best life.
 For more information, visit www.sunshinelgd.org.au or call 02 9496 8700.